alex-hh/encode-imputation/README.md

 ## Preprocessing
 We worked with the data in hdf5 format, with all training observations for a single chromosome in a single h5 file.

-To build these files, run preprocessing/build_h5_from_bigwigs.py.
-This will take some time, to speed up parallelise across chromosomes [TODO: explain how].
+To build these files run python preprocessing/build_h5_from_bigwigs.py --directory /path/to/data/dir --all_chroms

 ## Training